U.S. Embassy Buenos Aires, Argentina - BNS

 After Your Visa Interview

-A consular officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
+A consular officer can decide on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
-Do not sell your house, car or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.
+Do not sell your house, car, or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.

 If more information is needed

-Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
+Sometimes a consular officer is unable to decide on a visa application because he/she needs to review additional documents, or the case requires further administrative processing.
 When additional documents are requested, the consular officer will give you a refusal letter that asks you to submit additional documents.
 The letter will include instructions on how to send those documents to the embassy.
 Administrative processing takes additional time after the interview.
 Most administrative processing is resolved within 60 days.
 However, the timing varies based on the circumstances of each case.
 Before inquiring about the status of administrative processing, please wait at least 60 days after your interview.

-What happens after visa approval
+What happens after visa approval.

 Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
 Please review your visa to make sure there are no spelling errors.
 We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
 Do not open this envelope.
 You must carry it with you.
 Do not put it in your checked luggage.
 If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities, if required.